KendiKabuli/pet-website/README.md

 I am still working on:
 - Adding functionality to buttons and navigation
+- Learning how to ad multiple pages instead of one scrolldown
 - Improving responsiveness across devices
 - Adding more animations and interactivity with javascript